YasmineAfifi/Final_project/README.md

 ### The Features

-1-Register form for user to save his credentials in json file
+1-Register form for user to save his credentials in json file every user has unique email

 2-login Form to enter the user to home page